“Don’t tell them you’re from Melbourne,” my uncle warned me before I headed off to Sydney.

 I’m born and raised in Melbourne but I will try my best to not be bias, but keep in mind that I’ve spent almost 20 years in Melbourne compared to the 5 days I had in Sydney – so don’t take what I say too seriously because I may or may not be wrong and really it’s just an opinion.

-Whether you are looking to travel, move or work in either of these cities, here’s how I rate them.
+Whether you are looking to travel, move or do a working holiday in either of these cities, here’s how I rate them.

 Beaches